robzor92/models_api_v2/model_design_doc.md

 ### Create

-Instead of calling model.export, users create a model by invoking the `create_model` function.
+Instead of calling `model.export`, users create a model by invoking the `create_model` function.

 ```python